catharticgaze/catharticgaze/README.md

 Other things I enjoy doing besides programming:

-- Studying anthropology, philosophy & tech-related stuff
+- Studying anthropology, philosophy, & tech-related stuff
 - Contemplating the marvels of the world
 - Watching K-dramas